ww437/Wine-Recommender-System/README.md

 *Modeling*: This file contains the modeling and functions used to create different types of recommender systems.
 Regression and classification algorithms are used for content-based recommender systems.
 Cosine similarity calculations are used for a content-based recommender system as well as a case-based recommender system.
 A constraint-based recommender system is also included.

 *Modeling - Clustering*: This file contains K Means clustering.

+*Final Presentation 8.28.23*: This is the powerpoint presentation our team presented to classmates.

+*Final Report*: This file is the final report writeup of our project.